I bridge the gap between complex products and the customers who need to succeed with them.

 I came up through software engineering and made a deliberate move into customer success.
 That foundation means I can hold a technical conversation without needing a translator — and use that depth to make the customer experience sharper, not just the product.

-Prefer a quick call?
+Prefer a call?
 Send an email with a few times and I'll get back to you fast.